MurphyPone/murphypone.github.io/src/content/how-to-run-a-digital-hackathon.md

 This is an option which is gaining popularity at digital events.
 As there's an increased likelihood that hackers may be in different timezones across the world, imposing a time frame for them to be online and available to live demo their project to judges can impact your overall turnout.
 The largest trade-off with this approach is that hackers may miss announcements about Devpost requirements, not realize that they need to upload a video, and be too hard-pressed for time leading up to the deadline to submit a demo video to qualify.
 Additionally, judges are unable to effectively ask questions about projects via an async judging schema - though it is possible if each team has their own role on your communication platform that the more-proficient judges can tag.

 Again, this relies on **making sure everyone's on the same page** in terms of submission expectations and requirements.
-With respect to early submissions if you require a video attatchment, just remind hackers that they can always go back and revise any part of their submission, so any (appropriate) video will work as a placeholder.
+With respect to early submissions if you require a video attachment, just remind hackers that they can always go back and revise any part of their submission, so any (appropriate) video will work as a placeholder.

 ### Cheat Prevention

 Another challenge that arises from digital events is the ability to "participate" in several events at a time.
 Organizer discretion determines how you set the rules for your event, but in an attempt to maximize hacker engagement with the content of _your hackathon_, I'm in favor of disallowing multiple submissions in an effort to keep the hackers at your event _at your event_.
-Regardless of your preference about multiple submission, or anyting else pertaining to your event, it's important to communicate the rules clearly and **make sure everyone's on the same page**.
+Regardless of your preference about multiple submission, or anything else pertaining to your event, it's important to communicate the rules clearly and **make sure everyone's on the same page**.

 If you opt to disallow duplicate submissions, there's a few steps you can take to enforce this.